 For the MBS supporting target NG-RAN node, the MBS session can be handed over to the target NG-RAN node and the shared tunnel will be established as usual.
 And the target NG-RAN node create the MBS session context if needed and mark the related MBS session as inactive state.

-For the non-MBS supporting target NG-RAN node, the unicast QoS flow are not allocated due to no associated QoS flow information is received and the MBS session information is ignored.
+For the non-MBS supporting target NG-RAN node, the unicast QoS flow are released after the handover procedure and the MBS session information is ignored.

 How to handle the associated PDU session activation?